 Employ stylist and experts on-site

-Cara Wood, a marketing associate at Capterra, recommends that retailers employ stylists and experts who can educate shoppers on-site.
+Cara Wood, a marketing associate at Capterra, a trusted resource for retail software, recommends that retailers employ stylists and experts who can educate shoppers on-site.
 “Sephora is the master of this.
 Sephora offers free mini-makeovers with their highly trained make-up artists to teach you how to use their products,” she says.”

 She continues, “not only is this super fun and unobtainable online, but it actually ensures that people are buying products that work for them and that they know how to use — practically guaranteeing repeat purchases.”